 Rather, it’s about choosing to see the good in life, believing in the power of encouragement, and having hope that things will get better (even when they really, really suck).

 Now to the good stuff.
 No matter where you’re at with choosing positivity, here are some tips for how to be a more positive person by adding some optimism to your life, even when the world craps all over you.

 1. Listen to music that gives off the same mood you want to be in.
 Consider both the tone and type of music and also whether it brings back positive memories from the past.
 Music is indescribably powerful and using its voodoo magic to brighten up my day has always helped me immensely.

 2. Eat healthy.
 Recently, I’ve been eating healthier and drinking a lot of smoothies packed with nutrients and veggies.
 I can’t think of anything else to describe my recent mood besides blissful.
 It is honestly almost odd.
 I just feel really great each and every day.

 3. Make a sunshine file or box.
-Often times, when people send me kind messages or letters, I save them as a screenshot, either in a file on my computer or in a box in my house.
+When people send me kind messages or letters, I save them as a screenshot, either in a file on my computer or in a box in my house.
 Besides the fact that I’m a

 hoarder collector, these messages are dear to me during times when I’m struggling or feel like I don’t matter to the world (we’ve all been there, right?).